shopware5/devdocs/source/developers-guide/backend-extension/index.md

   - override
   - backend
 indexed: true
+group: Developer Guides
+subgroup: Backend and ExtJS
 menu_title: Extending the backend
-menu_order: 60
+menu_order: 10
-group: Developer Guides
-subgroup: Developing plugins
 ---

 The Shopware backend, with its powerful JavaScript framework, offers many tools to design nice interfaces for the end user.